zulip/zulip/docs/production/authentication-methods.md

 [upstream-ldap-groups]: https://django-auth-ldap.readthedocs.io/en/latest/groups.html#limiting-access

+### Troubleshooting

+Issues with logging in via LDAP are usually due to some form of misconfiguration of the user and email search settings.
+Some things you can try to get to the bottom of the problem:

+* Make sure you know which configuration type (A), (B) or (C) is the correct one for your purposes and that you have configured all the required settings according to the instructions for the intended configuration type.
+* Use the `manage.py query_ldap` tool to query for usernames.
+The output of the command can help determine what the problem is.
+For the LDAP integration to work, this command should be able to successfully fetch data of the queried user.
+* You can find LDAP-specific logs in `/var/log/zulip/ldap.log`.
+If you're asking for help with your setup, you should copypaste the recent data from this file.

 ## Apache-based SSO with `REMOTE_USER`

 If you have any existing SSO solution where a preferred way to deploy